ewa-edun/EcoBuddy_OLD/README.md

 **🚀 Let's make Nigeria greener, one recycled item at a time!** 🌱♻️

 ## Pages/Fixes to do
-- Firebase auth and firestore.
+- Supabase to store images used in the app.
+   - Let the profile image be displayed on all pages that user icon appears (chatbot, leaderboard, community, community post etc).
+   - Community posts images.
+   - Blog articles post images.

+- Firestore.
    - Integerate in Leaderboard for game and waste recycled,
    - points gotten,
    - rewards claimed and method of claiming,
    - profile levels (eco warrior and the likes),
    - waste history,
    - phone number/bank account on claim rewards page.
    - Follow and Followers logic, as well as notifications of all sorts.
 This mean there needs to be a way your profile looks to other people. they shouldnt be able to view personal details (email, phone no, etc) just your name, achievements, followers, post, and points gained.

-- Supabase to store images used in the app.
-   - Let the profile image be displayed on all pages that user icon appears (chatbot, leaderboard, community, community post etc).
-   - Community posts images.
-   - Blog articles post images.

-- On community, add better active chalenges where users can gain points as well.
-These challenges are created by the creator of the app and elite users(like level 100 for example) with large followings.
-- Add more profile levels and achievements.
-- On ending screen, if score is higher than 50, let there be celebration screen where confetti comes out.

 - Need API's
    - to handle claim rewards for both data and cash.